North Central High School (Farmersburg, Indiana): Background

 North Central Jr/Sr high school is located south of Farmersburg, Indiana on US Highway 41.
 If you are looking for it, it can be found just across from the Brampton Brick factory and just south of the WTWO News Channel TWO station.
-The school celebrated its 50th year of service in 2007-08.
-It is currently the only high school and one of 4 schools in the Northeast school corporation of Sullivan County, IN.
+The school celebrated its 50th year of service in 2007–08.
+It is currently the only high school and one of 4 schools in the Northeast school corporation of Sullivan County.

 North Central's mascot is the Thunderbirds, named for all the explosions that came from the old Thunderbird Mine, that operated nearby Farmersburg and Shelburn, Indiana at the time of the start of the school.

 Athletics

 North Central is a Class A school with Indiana High School Athletic Association (IHSAA) membership.
 The school was formerly a member of the Tri-River Conference until it disbanded in 2010.
 The school's athletic programs now participate as a member of the Southwestern Indiana Conference.